PDRs4All XVIII. JWST-NIRCam Photometric properties of protoplanetary disks in the Orion Nebula Cluster: Typology of ONC disks

-The categories we defined can also be discussed in the context of the term "Proplyd" \citep{odell_discovery_1993}, which is widely used.
-We follow the recent definition given in \citet{winter_external_2022}: ``A circumstellar disk with an externally driven photoevaporative wind composed of a photodissociation region and an exterior ionization front with a cometary morphology.''
-With this definition, {\it type I} and {\it II} disks fall in the category of "Proplyds", and include some famous objects like HST10 and 244-440.
-Instead, dark silhouette disks like 114-426 \citep{McCaughrean1996, miotello_evidence_2012,Ballering_2025_114-426}, the largest protoplanetary disk in the Orion Nebula, or like 203-506, widely studied with JWST recently \citep{berne_formation_2023, berne_far-ultravioletdriven_2024, schroetter_2025_506, Goicoechea2024_506, Zannese2025_506} are of {\it type III} and do not correspond to the most recent definition of Proplyd.
-However, it is important to note that these sources are known to still experience significant mass-loss from FUV-driven photoevaporation \citep{miotello_evidence_2012, berne_far-ultravioletdriven_2024}.
+The categories we defined can also be discussed in the context of the term “Proplyd” \citep{odell_discovery_1993}, which is widely used.
+We follow the recent definition given in \citet{winter_external_2022}, {which defines a Proplyd as} “a circumstellar disk with an externally driven photoevaporative wind composed of a photodissociation region and an exterior ionization front with a cometary morphology.”
+With this definition, {\it type I} and {\it II} disks fall in the category of Proplyds, and include some famous objects such as HST10 and 244-440.
+Instead, dark silhouette disks such as 114-426 \citep{McCaughrean1996, miotello_evidence_2012,Ballering_2025_114-426}, the largest protoplanetary disk in the Orion Nebula, or such as 203-506, widely studied with JWST recently \citep{berne_formation_2023, berne_far-ultravioletdriven_2024, schroetter_2025_506, Goicoechea2024_506, Zannese2025_506} are of {\it type III} and do not correspond to the most recent definition of Proplyd.
+However, it is important to note that these sources are known to still experience significant mass loss from FUV-driven photoevaporation \citep{miotello_evidence_2012, berne_far-ultravioletdriven_2024}.